sameerhussai230/Azure-Synapse-Analytics-Integrating-Serverless-SQL-Spark-Pools-and-Synapse-Link/README.md

 ### Utilizing Serverless SQL Pool for Efficient Data Querying

 To efficiently query this data, the project utilizes the Serverless SQL pool in Azure Synapse Analytics.
-Leveraging the OpenRowSet function, the project directly queries files stored in the raw folder of the Data Lake, enabling efficient data retrieval and analysis.
+Leveraging the OpenRowSet function, to directly queries files stored in the raw folder of the Data Lake, enabling efficient data retrieval and analysis.

 ![image](https://github.com/sameerhussai230/Unified_Data_Processing_Framework_on_Azure_Synapse/assets/85198601/93410a28-2781-40a4-8079-c96bcbfdfa44)